everactive/everactive-cli/README.md

 # Installation

-Download the binary for your platform.
+Download the binary for your platform from the Package Registry: https://gitlab.com/everactive/everactive-cli/-/packages/

 > TODO: brew, scoop, snap, etc?

+# Build

+Install golang V1.19+ and run the `build.sh` script.

 # Usage